ablacan/NewInML2022_ICML/README.md

 # Important Dates

-Paper submission deadline has been set to May 15, 2022 AoE.
+**UPDATE** Paper submission deadline has been pushed to May 29, 2022 AoE.

+* <s> May 15, 2022 (Anywhere on Earth): Paper submission deadline</s>
-* May 15, 2022 (Anywhere on Earth): Paper submission deadline
+* May 29, 2022 (Anywhere on Earth): Paper submission deadline
-* June 20, 2022 (Anywhere on Earth): Author notification of acceptance
+* June 21, 2022 (Anywhere on Earth): Author notification of acceptance
 * July 17-18, 2022: Workshop session with best selected abstracts presentations

 # Program

-This will be a one-day **on site** event in Baltimore, USA.
+This will be a one-day **hybrid on site/online** event in Baltimore, USA.

 <p align="center">
   <img src="imgs/baltimore_visitusa.jpeg" width="550" />